c3n21/c3n21.github.io/README.md

 - [ ] Remove tailwindcss-animate
 - [ ] Use oklch instead of hsl
 - [ ] Solve TODOs in codebase
+- [ ] Interpret • as special character and render strings containing it as `li`